-G. Recommendations to EOIR and DHS Regarding the Use of VTC and Other Technology court review, whereupon the Asylum Office would initiate a referral to equip feasib and DHS should provide and maintain the best video teleconferencing (VTC) ment available within resources and the two agencies should coordinate, where le, to ensure that they have and utilize the appropriate amount of bandwidth sary to properly conduct hearings by VTC. condu should consider more systematic assessments of immigration removal hearings acted by VTC in order to provide more insights on how to make its use more ive and to ensure fairness.
-Assessments should be periodically published and the: a.
-Consultation with the DHS Asylum Office regarding its use of VTC equipment and review of its best practices for possible adoption and integration into EOIR procedures; b.
-Random selection of hearings conducted by VTC for full observation by Assistant Chief Immigration Judges and/or other highly trained personnel; c.
-Formal evaluation of immigration removal hearings conducted by VTC; d.
-Gathering information, comments and suggestions from parties and other various stakeholders about the use of VTC in immigration removal hearings; and e.
+G. Recommendations to EOIR and DHS Regarding the Use of VTC and Other Technology

+- 29. EOIR and DHS should provide and maintain the best video teleconferencing (VTC) equipment available within resources and the two agencies should coordinate, where feasible, to ensure that they have and utilize the appropriate amount of bandwidth necessary to properly conduct hearings by VTC. - 30.
+EOIR should consider more systematic assessments of immigration removal hearings conducted by VTC in order to provide more insights on how to make its use more effective and to ensure fairness.
+Assessments should be periodically published and include:

+- a.
+Consultation with the DHS Asylum Office regarding its use of VTC equipment and review of its best practices for possible adoption and integration into EOIR procedures; - Random selection of hearings conducted by VTC for full observation by Assistant Chief Immigration Judges and/or other highly trained personnel; - c.
+Formal evaluation of immigration removal hearings conducted by VTC; - d.
+Gathering information, comments and suggestions from parties and other various stakeholders about the use of VTC in immigration removal hearings; and - e.
 A realistic assessment of the net monetary savings attributable to EOIR's use of VTC equipment for immigration removal hearings.

-31. EOIR s should:
+31. EOIR should: